 Scholars make attribution statements through standard citation formats such as Modern Language Association (MLA 8) and American Psychological Association (APA) styles.
 Adapting this method to remixed OER can simplify the attribution process.
-By using the signal phrases used in scholarly citation, you can indicate a fuller attribution on a separate list of attributed works (traditionally known as a bibliography or reference page.)
+By using the signal

 For example:

 Socrates (ca. 469-399 B.C.E.)
 (Greek Σωκράτης Sōkrátēs) was an ancient Greek philosopher and one of the pillars of the Western tradition.
 Having left behind no writings of his own, he is known mainly through Plato, one of his students.
 Plato used the life of his teacher and the Socratic method of inquiry to advance a philosophy of idealism that would come to influence later Christian thought and the development of Western civilization. ("Socrates")